-Any proposed change of a field entrance or driveway location in a rural area will be coordinated with the Right-of-Way Division (ROW).
-The proposed change will also be coordinated with the Utilities Unit in Roadway Design (Utilities) to verify that there are no utility conflicts.
-Location changes of urban driveways will be coordinated with ROW, Utilities, the ITS/Lighting Unit, and Traffic Engineering.
+Any proposed change of a field entrance or driveway location in a rural area will be coordinated with the Right-of-Way Division (ROW) and with the Utilities Unit in Roadway Design (Utilities) to verify that there are no utility conflicts.
+Location changes of urban driveways will be coordinated with ROW, Utilities, the Lighting Unit, and Traffic Engineering.
 Driveway locations should not change after the design plans have been submitted to PS&E.

-For additional information see the Access Control Policy to the State Highway System (Ref.
+For additional information see An Informational Guide for Preparing Private Driveway Regulations for Major Highways (Ref.
+4.13), the Access Control Policy to the State Highway System (Ref.
 4.12), and Chapter Fifteen: Right-of-Way, Section 3.